 The God of the Bible is radically different from the 'gods' of other religions because he is Trinity - he is Father and Son and Holy Spirit, and yet one God.
 This means that love and relationship go to the heart of who God is.

 WHO AM I?

 The Bible assures us that the basic questions that we all ask, about where everything came from and who we are, are good questions.
 We ask them because we were designed to live joyful and meaningful lives in relationship with the God who made us - his desire is that we might share in the love which he knows within himself.
 Where the Bible says that we were created 'in the image of God', part of what that means is that deep within us is a need for the kind of love which can only be found in God.
 We can only ever find our true identity in relation to him.

 The problem is that we have all, to a greater or lesser extent, rejected the rule of God in our lives.
 We have lived for ourselves.
 We have failed to put Jesus first in everything, which is what the Bible calls 'sin'.
 That sin alienates us from God.
-If this alienation is not overcome, we will be separated from God forever.
+If this alienation is not overcome, we will ultimately face the judgment of God.

 WHO IS JESUS?